openstack/openstack-manuals/doc/install-guide/source/glance.rst

    default, this directory is ``/var/lib/glance/images/``.

    Before you proceed, ensure that the controller node has at least several gigabytes of space available in this directory.
+Keep in mind that since the ``file`` back end is often local to a controller node, it is not typically suitable for a multi-node glance deployment.

    For information on requirements for other back ends, see `Configuration Reference <http://docs.openstack.org/mitaka/config-reference/image-service.html>`__.